icub-tech-iit/documentation/docs/hands/fingertip_and_mma_mk5.md

     <sub>Fig.4 - fixing the 3DMID to the soldering support.</sub>
 </p>

-- fix the 3DMID to the soldering support with 1.6x6mm screw
+- Fix the 3DMID to the soldering support with 1.6x6mm screw.
-- plug the soldering support on the base
+- Plug the soldering support on the base.

 <p align="center">
     <img  src=    "../img/3dmid_plugged.png"